-10 Binge-Worthy Docuseries on Netflix
+10 Binge-Worthy Docuseries on Netflix to Watch Now

-With more time at home, I’ve had the opportunity to watch a bit more TV in the evenings once the kiddos are in bed.
+With more time at home, I’ve had the opportunity to watch a bit more Netflix in the evenings once the kiddos are in bed.
 But, I have also been super overwhelmed by all of the options.
 I am embarrassed to admit, but my normal go-to shows are trashy reality TV.
 But, I can only watch so many crazy dramatic, scripted reality shows before my brain feels like it’s going to rot.

 So, I’ve decided to branch out and watch a new type of show… docuseries.
 And I have found my new favorite show genre.
 I am still getting reality, but now I am pairing it with research, true stories, and insight into the minds of others.

 I put together a list of 10 docuseries on Netflix that have been entertaining, informative, and enjoyable!
 Check out then out below.

 Maybe I am partial to this one because I’ve been raising babies the past few years.
 But, what I like most about this series is the research.
 As a new mom, I am constantly bombarded with information related to parenting.
 A lot of the information I come across is inaccurate, purely anecdotal, and unsupported.
 I really appreciated the thorough, ethical, and scientific research presented in Babies.
 This series touches on important topics parents are always curious about, like sleeping, crawling, bonding, eating.
 We’ve come a long way in recent years, but there is still so much we don’t know about babies.

 Each episode of this series interviews a person in prison for killing someone.
 In the. interviews, each convicted killer discusses their past, what motivated them to commit the murder, and how they are processing their actions now.
 Each person had a very unique story.
 I found it really interesting to look at each person’s individual situation.
 It is pretty fascinating how much their childhood impacted their ability to make good decisions and to function in the world as an adult.